3-Flows with Large Support: Cycles and Edge-Cuts of Size Four

 \paragraph{Case 3: There exists $Z \subseteq V(G^{\Delta})$ satisfying properties 1--5 in the statement of Lemma~\ref{alphabetagood}.}

 By Lemma~\ref{tame112}, no vertex of $Z$ corresponds to a 112 triangle.
 First suppose that there exists an edge $yz$ of residue 2 with both ends in $Z$.
 Note that by Lemma~\ref{outer2force}, both $y$ and $z$ must correspond to triads in $G^{\bullet}$ and each of $y,z$ will have one incident edge of residue 1 and two of residue~2.
 By the fourth property in Lemma~\ref{alphabetagood}, we may assume (without loss) that all neighbours of~$y$ are in~$Z$.
 In particular, this implies that there is a 2-edge path with vertex sequence $x,y,z$ with all vertices in $Z$ and both edges of residue~2.
 Furthermore, $x$ will also be incident in $G^{\Delta}$ with exactly one edge of residue~1 and two of residue~2.
 It follows from the first property in Lemma~\ref{alphabetagood} that at most one of $x,z$ is adjacent to $w$ in $G^{\Delta}$.
 So, we may assume (without loss) that $x,w$ are not adjacent in $G^{\Delta}$.
 Choose an edge $ux \in E(G^{\Delta})$ with $u \neq y$ so that $ux$ has residue~2.
 Since $x$ is not adjacent to $w$, Lemma~\ref{tame112} implies that the vertex $u$ is also not associated with a 112 triangle in $G^{\bullet}$ so it must also be associated with a triad.
-Now consider the partial ear decomposition of $G^{\bullet}$ obtained by removing the ears associated with $ux$ and $yz$.
-It follows from our assumptions that $G^{\Delta} - \{ ux, yz\}$ is cyclically 3-edge-connected, and now a straightforward calculation shows that this yields a reducible subgraph.
+Note that by the fifth property in Lemma~\ref{alphabetagood}, $G^{\Delta} - \{yz\}$ is cyclically 4-edge-connected, thus $G^{\Delta} - \{yz, ux\}$ is cyclically 3-edge-connected.
+Recall that each of $u$, $x$, $y$, and $z$ is incident with one edge of residue~1 and two edges of residue~2.
+Next we consider the partial ear decomposition of $G^{\bullet}$ obtained by removing the ears associated with $yz$ and $ux$.
+By this operation we loose five ears of length 2 mod 3 and four ears of length 1 mod 3.
+Total gain from this removal is at least $2 \cdot 8 \cdot 2$ by Lemma~\ref{goodgain}.
+As $32 > 5\cdot 3 + 4\cdot 4$, we have indeed found a reducible subgraph.